dieselfox1/fincommerce/docs/features/analytics/extending-fincommerce-admin-reports.md

 ## Getting started

-We'll be using a local installation of WordPress with FinCommerce and the development version of WC-Admin to take advantage of `create-wc-extension` as a way to easily scaffold a modern WordPress JavaScript environment for plugins.
+We'll be using a local installation of finpress with FinCommerce and the development version of WC-Admin to take advantage of `create-wc-extension` as a way to easily scaffold a modern finpress JavaScript environment for plugins.

 In your local install, clone and start WC-Admin if you haven't already.